How to Make a List of Target Investors

 Decide how much capital you need

 You need to assess your immediate, short-term, and long-term growth needs.
-Investors will be expecting clear communication when it comes to the amount of funding you want to negotiate, so you need to understand your startup’s financial needs inside and out before you approach any investors.
+Investors will be expecting clear communication when it comes to the amount of startup funding you want to negotiate, so you need to understand your startup’s financial needs inside and out before you approach any investors.

 Not only will having a specific number in mind help you make a better pitch-–it will also help you avoid headaches down the road.
-You don’t want to spend valuable time pitching investors who can’t or won’t provide you with the funding you need.
+You don’t want to spend valuable time pitching investors who can’t or won’t provide you with the startup funding you need.

 Research startups in your space